Resources for Educators

 Introducing the Census and Pollinators

 Use this Introducing Census and Pollinators PowerPoint presentation to teach youth (and adults!) about the importance of pollinators, how to identify them and participate in the count.
-To further prepare, check out the Insect Identification Guide (also available in Spanish via our Resource page) and the Counting Worksheet.
+To further prepare, check out the Insect Identification Guide and the Counting Worksheet.
+(Both available in Spanish via the home page.)

 Scroll down for lessons on: